 They Can Cling to Trees Vertically

-The heterodactyl behavior is exclusive to the Trogonidae.
-Trogons cling vertically to trees by positioning their first two toes backward while the third and fourth face forward.
-This is an extremely useful ability since trogons love gnawing on dead trees while making nest cavities.
+The heterodactyl foot arrangement is exclusive to the Trogonidae family.
+Trogons cling vertically to trees by positioning their first two toes backward while the third and fourth point forward.

 These Birds Aren’t Migratory

-While their move from the Northern Hemisphere to the Equator must have been part of a survival strategy for the species , Trogons are generally not migratory.
-However, certain species undertake partial local movements.
+Although their historical movement from the Northern Hemisphere toward the Equator may have been part of a long-term survival strategy, trogons are generally non-migratory.
+Some trogon species do undertake limited local movements.

-Trogons have the lowest leg muscle-to-body ratio of any bird at only 3%, making them inefficient flyers.
-Hence, these ornithic creatures permanently occupy the forests within their range.
+Trogons have the lowest leg muscle-to-body ratio of any bird at only 3%, making them relatively inefficient flyers.
+As a result, they tend to remain within the forests that make up their range.

-However, they don’t let their short legs and weak feet keep them from traveling short distances or moving to lower elevations for fruiting events.
+However, their short legs and weak feet do not prevent them from traveling short distances or moving to lower elevations when fruiting events occur.

 Trogons Have Distinct Physical Characteristics